EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 # Getting started

-Open OnDemand allows you to run compute and data-related tasks on compute resources available within your safe haven.
-Here, we introduce using Open OnDemand to run containers via the TRE Container Execution Service on compute resources available to your safe haven.
+The TRE Open OnDemand service allows you to run compute and data-related tasks on compute resources available to your safe haven.
+Here, we introduce using Open OnDemand to run containers - which package up software, services, and their dependencies - via the TRE Container Execution Service on compute resources available to your safe haven.

 First, some Open OnDemand terminology.
-A compute resource upon which tasks can be run is called a **back-end** (or, in some areas of Open OnDemand, a **cluster**).
+A compute resource upon which tasks can be run is called a **back-end**, or, in some parts of Open OnDemand, a **cluster**.
 Each run of a task on a back-end is called a **job**.
-Open OnDemand components that allow you to run jobs, or other useful functions, are called **apps**.
+An Open OnDemand component that allows you to run jobs, or other useful functions, is called an **app**.

 Within the TRE Open OnDemand service, apps are provided to run containers on back-ends.
 This walkthrough is centred around three apps: